kirbyt/site-www-thecave-com/_posts/2014-04-24-wtf-ruby-gems.markdown

 ALL I WANTED TO DO WAS GET THE LATEST FREAKIN' VERSION OF TWO FILES, A .h AND .m, AND NOW I HAVE TO WASTE TIME TRYING TO FIX WHAT WAS NOT BROKEN UNTIL YESTERDAY JUST SO I CAN PUBLISH A BLOG POST.

 This is why I don't like using things like CocoaPods, plug-ins, and other simular widgets.

-Oh, and here is one of the error messages I'm now getting:

-> Malformed HTML starting at "<p>Be sure to modify the path above to match your installation of Visual Studio.NET."

-WTF!?
-I'm using a Mac running OS X. And I sure as hell don't have Visual Studio.NET installed on my system.
-So I have gone from needing to update to simple files to getting errors saying I need to modify a path to match something that doesn't even run on my computer.

-I'm going back to writing static HTML by hand.